 From North to South, there are several cities that will ask for your contribution during your hotel/self-catering/B&B stay on their territory.
 Introduced with the Tax Federalism Act of 2011, the tourist tax is the tax set directly by the Municipality of reference, which decides the amount and the methods of application.

 For example, there are cities where this applies only to some categories of hotels, while in others only for high season periods.
 There is no obligation to apply; each city is free to decide whether to make its tourists pay a contribution.
+There are over 1000 municipalities where this tax is due;

 The tourist tax is a tax that must be paid per person for each night of your stay.
 A contribution that tourists pay directly to the accommodation used during their holiday.
 This tax has variable costs depending on the municipality and is collected by hotels, bed and breakfasts, hostels and campsites.
 Even for Airbnb customers, the fee is now mandatory when renting a room or an apartment.